Bayesian Statistics for Data Science

 Why Learn Bayesian Statistics?

-By mastering Bayesian methods, you will:
+By mastering Bayesian methods, you can:

 What You Will Gain